sourcegraph/handbook/content/people-ops/donations.md

 # Donations

-If you are an employee based in the United States, you can set up recurring contributions to charity organizations through [Gusto](https://manage.gusto.com/giving).
+If you are an employee based in the United States, you can set up recurring contributions to charity organizations through [Gusto](https://manage.gusto.com/giving) *We are in the process of transitioning off of Gusto to Rippling.
+This section will be updated soon*.
 This makes applying tax credits each year simple as the W-2 form sent by Gusto will include your total charitable donations (Box 14 -- Other).

 Charitable contributions can be made as a one-time or a recurring (per paycheck) donation.
 In order to set up a contribution, select _Giving_ from the Gusto sidebar.